220.127.116.11 Reconciliation process

 Payment of the supplement is conditional on:

-- the FTB individual and/or their partner lodging a tax return (if required) or informing Centrelink they are not required to lodge a tax return, and
+- the FTB individual and/or their partner lodging a tax return or informing Centrelink they are not required to lodge a tax return within 12 months of the relevant income year, and

 FTB Part B supplement

 The FTB Part B supplement is paid to a person who is eligible to receive FTB Part B but is only payable as part of the reconciliation process.
 The FTB Part B supplement cannot be paid in fortnightly instalments.